-Experienced Dallas Criminal Defense Firm of Broden & Mickelsen Explains State and Federal Criminal Charges
+Experienced Dallas Criminal Defense Firm of Broden & Mickelsen, LLP Explains State and Federal Criminal Charges

 Whether you’re facing a prosecution in state or federal court, getting arrested and charged with a crime is a terrifying experience.
 If you’re up against federal charges, however, you can’t afford to forego experienced criminal defense.

 States have the right to enforce their own laws and their state constitutions.
 In many areas, however, state and federal laws overlap.
 For example, it is illegal to manufacture drugs under both state and federal law.
 Generally, the penalties for breaking a federal law are more severe and usually involve time behind bars.
 Federal prosecutors also tend to proceed more slowly than state cases.
 As a result, most defendants work to get their case moved to the state level.

 At Broden & Mickelsen, LLP, our Texas federal criminal defense lawyers help people who have been charged with crimes in federal court.
 Facing federal charges is an intimidating experience.
 When your future is on the line, you want the best defense possible.
 That’s what we offer.

 Many crimes are illegal at both the state and federal levels, but the federal government usually defers to the states in certain matters.
 In fact, more crimes are prosecuted at the state level than the federal level.